davidfowl/TodoApi/README.md

     }
     ```

-1. You should be able to use this token to make authenticated requests to the todo endpoints.
+1. You should be able to use the accessToken to make authenticated requests to the todo endpoints.

 ### Social authentication